Vakhtang Chabukiani: Return to Tbilisi

+Awards

-Throughout his career, Chabukiani received numerous awards and titles, including Honored Artist of the RSFSR (1939), Honored Artist of the Georgian SSR (1943), People's Artist of the USSR (1950), Stalin Prize (1941, 1948, 1951) and Lenin Prize (1958).
+Throughout his career, Chabukiani received numerous awards and titles, including Honored Artist of the RSFSR (1939), Honored Artist of the Georgian SSR (1943), People's Artist of the USSR (1950), two Stalin Prizes first degree (1941, 1948, Stalin Prize second degree (1951) and Lenin Prize (1958).

 Personal life

 Chabukiani is thought to have been homosexual and has at one point been persecuted by Soviet Georgian political leadership, in part, due to his sexuality.
 Some have used Chabukuani as an example of Georgian tolerance for homosexuals, in contrast with the challenges facing LGBT rights in the country.